 - Select Network & Internet settings and open the Internet menu.

-- Tap on the Reset Internet Settings command button from the top-right corner.
+- Tap the Reset Internet Settings command button from the top-right corner.

 It will immediately reset the connected network settings and clear the DNS cache stored in the Android phone.
 You will have to reconnect with your Wi-Fi network after resetting.